NYU Global Payment Card Policy

 - Maintain receipts in accordance with the SPA Handbook (if applicable)

-- The Club President, Treasurer and other students will have the same responsibility as described under the Cardholder Section of this table.
+- The Club President, or NYU employee for whom an Administrative Professional is making purchases, will have the same responsibility as described under the Cardholder Section of this table

-- Assist Cardholder on fraud, lost or stolen Payment Cards and hacking
+- Assist Cardholder on fraud, lost, cyber hacked or stolen Payment Cards

 - Handle disputes with Cardholder